|| Mission Statement | Our Values | Our Vision | Patient Responsibilities | Privacy |

 - We will use your health information for treatment.

-For example: Information obtained by a nurse, physician, or other member of UHSM/LCC’s healthcare team will be recorded in your record and used to determine the course of treatment that should work best for you.
+For example: Information obtained by a nurse, physician, or other member of UHSM/Leeward Community College’s healthcare team will be recorded in your record and used to determine the course of treatment that should work best for you.
 Members of your healthcare team will then record follow-up actions they took and their observations.
 In that way, each provider accessing your record will know what treatment you have received and how you are responding.